Table of Contents

 From Shakespeare to Charles Dickens, several renowned authors across the ages have used similes in original and creative ways.
 This tool has also significantly helped accessorize some of the most popular works of literature studied today.

-Here are some examples of simile used in classic literature:
+Here are some examples of similes in classic literature:

 - “Or fester like a sore – And then run?” – Langston Hughes (Harlem)